 As far as I understand, the intention here is to indicate clearly Non_HT format (NON_HT), HT-mixed format (HT_MF), and VHT format (VHT) shall be mandatorily supported.
 To support the VHT format, however, there is a condition that dot11VHTOptionImplemented is true.
 The question here is whether it makes sense if a VHT STA supports VHT format but dot11VHTOptionImplemented is false.

 Proposed Resolution:

-Accepted.
+Revised.

-TGac Editor: Please modify the last sentence of the second paragraph of clause 22.1.4 (line 65, page 214) as follows.Support for VHT format is mandatory if dot11VHTOptionImplemented is true.
+TGac Editor: Please delete the last sentence of the second paragraph of clause 22.1.4 (line 65, page 214) as follows.

 CID 11032